 Fundamental to Disease Theory

-For example, alcoholic priests don’t lose control after drinking wine in performing religious services.
+For example, alcoholic priests don’t lose control after drinking wine in religious services.
 They blieve that they are drinking Christ’s blood rather than wine.
 So they don’t lose control.

-Similarly, alcoholics don’t lose control after drinking alcohol without realizing it.
+And alcoholics don’t lose control after drinking alcohol without realizing it.
 They “lose control” only if they know they’re consuming alcohol.

 Result of Belief in Loss of Control

-That may explain why A.A. is less effective than receiving no help.
+That may explain why AA is less effective than receiving no help.

-Fortunately, not all recovery programs are based on the disease theory.
+It’s good that not all recovery programs are based on the disease theory.
 This leads to a higher success rate.
 Here’s a partial list.